electricant/dotfiles/README.md

 ## Install your dotfiles onto a new system

-Prior to the installation make sure you have committed the alias to your `.bashrc` or `.zsh`:
+Prior to the installation make sure you have added this alias to your `.bashrc` or `.zsh` (or just copy-paste it from here before cloning the repo):

 	alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'